openSUSE/obs-landing/_posts/development/2023-11-30-introducing-build-status-refresh-and-other-insights-in-our-request-page.md

 ￼
 ### Try It Out

-Log in now and explore the new refresh button and enhanced patch info page.
+Join [the beta program](/2018/10/04/the-beta-program/) now and explore the new refresh button and enhanced patch info page.
 Your feedback is crucial as we continue refining OBS!

 {% include partials/_how-to-give-us-feedback.md %}